Rank Sums Exercise 12 uses Data Set 33 “Disney World Wait Times” ... | Channels for Pearson+

 1

-Understand that the problem involves paired data and rank sums.
-In the Wilcoxon signed-rank test, the rank sums are derived from the absolute differences of paired data, with positive and negative signs assigned based on the direction of the differences.
+Understand the context: This problem involves paired data and the Wilcoxon signed-rank test, which is a non-parametric test used to compare paired samples.
+The test ranks the absolute differences between paired observations, assigning positive or negative signs based on the direction of the difference.

 Verified video answer for a similar problem: